Q: Tell us a bit about yourself.

-Q: Briefly describe what skills and knowledge you bring to the Fellowship?
+Q: Briefly describe what skills and knowledge you brought to the Fellowship?

 A: I know how different organizations work and how to put in my efforts to make any project a success.
 Since I am research-oriented, my work is always meant to have some research backing it.
-I think my communication skills will also provide me with an edge to perform well in this Fellowship period.
+I think my communication skills also provide me with an edge to perform well during my Fellowship.

-Q: Tell us something about the project you’ve been working on?
+Q: Tell us something about the project your team worked on?

-A: I am working as a data analyst on the Integrated Patient Management System (IPMS), where COVID-19 patients testing and reports are updated.
+A: I was working as a data analyst on the Integrated Performance Management System (IPMS), where COVID-19 patients testing and reports were updated.
 At the start, we were assisting the KP Health Department in reporting and identifying issues that different district teams were facing while interacting with the IPMS dashboard.
 We also made a mockup for data entry on a single page as per the higher-level authorities’ instructions.

 Moreover, we assisted them in preparing a detailed survey on tourism in Abbottabad that has been affected by this pandemic.
 It also pointed out which tourism spots are high-risk areas where SOPs should be made tougher than the others while reviving the tourism industry.

-Nowadays, we have created a detailed report on the new mechanism for COVID-19 test tracking by QR code.
-We have gathered all technical and non-technical requirements and their solution to make it easier to implement the new system and resolve the backlog.
+We also created a detailed report on devising a new mechanism for COVID-19 test tracking by QR code.
+We helped gather all the technical and non-technical requirements and their solution to make it easier to implement a new system and help resolve the backlog.

-Q: How is the Fellowship Program helping you to grow both personally and professionally?
+Q: How did the Fellowship Program help you to grow both personally and professionally?

-A: The Fellowship Program is helping me improve various skills including effectively working with government, presentation skills, and soft skills such as patience.
+A: The Fellowship Program helped me improve various skills including effectively working with government, presentation skills, and soft skills such as patience.